 How Salty Are Saltwater Pools?

 Saltwater pools have much lower salt concentrations — 3,000 to 5,000 parts per million — than the ocean does.
 Pool saltwater closely resembles the water that naturally bathes eyes and therefore, doesn't irritate them.

 Debbi Welch, who owned freshwater pools for 20 years, switched to saltwater nine years ago and says she'll never switch back.

 "It's unbelievable how much easier it is to manage a saltwater pool," says Welch, a homeowner outside of Knoxville, Tenn.

-Low maintenance: Add a few hundred pounds of salt when you open the pool for the season, swish it around to dissolve, then turn on the generator and let it do its thing.
-No measuring, testing, or continuously dumping more commercial chlorine into the water -- although you may have to add more salt during the season.
+Low maintenance: Add a few hundred pounds of salt when you open the pool for the season, swish it around to dissolve, then turn on the generator, and let it do its thing.
+No measuring, testing, or continually dumping more commercial chlorine into the water — although you may have to add more salt during the season.
 Welch dumped 500 pounds of salt into her 36,000 gallon pool, in late April, then added another 40 pounds in July.

 Low annual costs: A salt chlorination generator makes chlorine at about $1 per pound, while off-the-shelf pool chlorine sells for $2 to $4 per pound.
 Welch says she used to spend about $800 per year to chlorinate her freshwater pool, but only $150 per year to chlorinate her saltwater pool.

-Constant chlorine levels: ECGs automatically keep chlorine levels constant, which eliminates frequent testing for chlorine levels, and the need to buy, transport, and add chlorine.
+Constant chlorine levels: Electrolytic chlorine generators automatically keep chlorine levels constant, which eliminates frequent testing for chlorine levels, and the need to buy, transport, and add chlorine.

 Feels great: Swimmers in saltwater pools say the water feels silky and doesn't sting eyes or discolor hair like the water in freshwater pools can.